Colbert raid: Prelude

 In early April, Colbert and his flotilla set off from their encampment on the Wolf River.
 On the Mississippi, Colbert's party encountered American vessels headed downriver to Natchez for settlement.
 These settlers were ordered to land and wait ashore for six days.
 Further down, near the mouth of the White River, Colbert encountered trading vessels from both New Orleans and Arkansas Post.
 These were seized along with their goods.
 The flotilla then proceeded up the Arkansas river.

 Not far from the post, on April 16, Colbert ordered several Chickasaw to scout ahead.
 These scouts encountered the Quapaw village, Osotouy.
-Here they told the local chief, Angaska, who was allied to the Spanish and regularly corresponded with Dubreuil, that they were only going upriver "with a dozen Americans to shake hands with Captain Dubreuil.”
+Here they told the local chief, Angaska, who was allied to the Spanish and regularly corresponded with Captain Jacobo du Breuil, that they were only going upriver "with a dozen Americans to shake hands with Captain Du Breuil.”
 They then presented the chief with rum as a gift.

-As a result of this deception, Angaska did not report upriver to Dubreuil that anything was suspicious.
+As a result of this deception, Angaska did not report upriver to Du Breuil that anything was suspicious.
 The scouts then rendezvoused with the main party and proceeded upriver.
-By midnight, April 17, the Loyalists had made it to the habitant shore of the post.
+By midnight, April 17, the British had made it to the habitant shore of the post.
 To ensure no villagers or guards would be alerted by the approach, Colbert had the paddles of his vessels muffled with leather.
 Colbert landed his force slightly downriver from the village, leaving seven men to guard the canoes.